amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 4. Evaluation Metrics

-The model explains only 25% of age varience because linear regression yielded MAE=8.32 years, RMSE=10.06 and R²=0.25.
+The model explains only 25% of age varience because linear egression yielded MAE=8.32 years, RMSE=10.06 and R²=0.25.
 In practical terms, age predictions are off by roughly 8-10 years, which is not exactly accurate for clinical use.
 By this we can say that age is not predicted by mental health because depression affects people of all age groups in the same way.

-Polynomial Regression showed MAE=8.30, RMSE=10.19, R²=0.23—actually slightly worse.
-The minimal improvement despite adding 8× more features (13→105) suggests the relationships are mostly linear without strong non-linearities.
-Polynomial models capture curves and interactions, but here they found none, confirming age-depression relationships don't follow complex patterns.
-The low R² across both models indicates 75% of age variation comes from factors outside this dataset—likely genetics, life history, and other unmeasured variables.
+Polynomial regression shows MAE=8.30, RMSE=10.06, and R²=0.23 which is worse.
+Even after adding 13 to 105 features the model is not at all improved.
+By this we can say that the patterns in the data are mostly linear and not curves.
+We can also say that age and depression does'nt have a complex relation.
+The low R² says that 75% of age variation is explained by factors that are not included in the dataset.

 **Table 4: Regression Performance Metrics**